-Kūlia i Ka Nuʻu: Janna Nakagawa – Finding a Peace of History
+Kūlia i Ka Nuʻu: Janna Nakagawa at HMSA – Finding a Peace of History

 This column of Kūlia i Ka Nuʻu features Janna Nakagawa, the Chief Administrative and Strategy Officer at the Hawaii Medical Service Association (“HMSA”).
 Janna is an honors graduate of Oregon State University and holds a law degree from the University of Washington.
 She is a “total football fanatic” who practiced labor and employment law at two different law firms in Honolulu before beginning her career at HMSA as a management trainee.

 During Janna’s interview with Ryan Sanada, she shared her thoughts on how being a history major has shaped the way she views the world, the importance of being a good listener, and why she’s such a big fan of college football.

 How would you describe your new role at HMSA and what is the most rewarding part about your current job position?